tommypyatt/magento-install-ubuntu/README.md

  `magento` and `magerun` scripts are included which can be run in a terminal.
 These are bash scripts that check for the appropriate PHP version in a `.php-version` file in the project root, from where the scripts are designed to be run.

  Further work is almost definitely required.
 For example I haven't yet added Elasticsearch phonetic and icu plugins, or enable `display_errors` in php-fpm config, so some manual effor will still be required depending on your project and usage requirements.

+ Redis and Varnish are neither installed nor configured.
+As a developer, or a user just wanting to explore Magento, these features are not required and generally get in the way.
+The trade-off is that this developer instance will probably differ from most production instances.